rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 These days, manufacturing automation software offers fast data exchange between SAP systems and external sources such as programmable logic controller (PLC) controls, plant historian systems, and more.
-The SAP PCO system is one of the major software applications that SAP introduced to exchange data between Shop Floor and the SAP MII system.
-It delivers Industrial Internet of Things (IIoT) and machine-to-machine (M2M) connectivity to the business.
+The SAP PCo system is one of the major software applications that SAP introduced to exchange data between SAP Shop Floor and the SAP MII system.
+SAP PCo delivers the Industrial Internet of Things (IIoT) and machine-to-machine (M2M) connectivity to the business.

-SAP PCO is the second generation of the SAP Manufacturing connector technology.
+SAP PCo is the second generation of the SAP Manufacturing connector technology.
-It replaces the xMII UDS (Universal Data Server) product that was originally developed by Lighthammer Corp.
+It replaces the xMII UDS (Universal Data Server) product that was initially developed by Lighthammer Corp.
 It increases the value of production data and lets you build smarter products with smarter machines.
 It distributes manufacturing intelligence across your factory and enterprise with robust standards-based connectivity.

-This post explains about SAP PCO installation and integration with SAP MII and socket system.
-It provides step-by-step configuration screenshots of the source and destination system.
+This post explains the SAP PCo installation and integration with SAP MII and the socket system.
+It provides step-by-step configuration screenshots of the source and destination systems.
 It also explores the notification creation process to let you monitor production facilities, identify undesirable events (such as rule violations or changes in measurement readings), and report them to a destination system.

-### SAP plant connectivity
+### SAP PCo

-This section explores SAP plant connectivity.
+This section explores SAP PCo.

 #### Overview